TanStack/router/docs/overview.md

 ## Acknowledgements

-TanStack Router builds on concepts popularized by many other OSS projects, including:
+TanStack Router builds on concepts and patterns popularized by many other OSS projects, including:

 - [Remix](https://remix.run)
 - [Next.js](https://nextjs.org)
 - [TRPC](https://trpc.io/)

-We acknowledge the investment, risk and research that went into their development and are excited to continue pushing the bar they have set even higher.
+We acknowledge the investment, risk and research that went into their development, but are excited to push the bar they have set even higher.

 ## Let's go!